jpcastanoo/aws-open-data-dendritic-consortium/README.md

 ## License
 This dataset is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

-*This dataset is a collaborative effort among Columbia University, Stanford University, New York University, Harvard University, MIT, and the Hebrew University of Jerusalem.*
+This dataset is a collaboration between Columbia University, Stanford University, New York University, Harvard University, MIT, and Hebrew University of Jerusalem.